ttt-fifo/python-dynamicload/README.md

 At the top of your Python script:

-... you need to use the example function 'exfunct'
+... if you need to use the example function 'exfunct'

 ```
 from examplepackage import exfunct
 ```

-... or you do not need exfunct, only ExClass
+... or if you do not need exfunct, only ExClass

 ```
 from examplepackage import ExClass